nicky-nym/nicky-nym.github.io/pages/kinematic.md

   4. are unsafe
   5. are not resiliant after natural disasters and power failures
   6. overly limit the mobility of kids, elders, and people with disabilities
-  7. are crazy expensive to make significant changes to (for things like replacing transportation networks)
+  7. are staggeringly expensive to make significant changes to (for things like replacing transportation networks)
   8. take huge amounts of time to make significant changes to

 ### The solution